bhavyajethi/Studysync/README.md

-This Project has just started development recently and is still under development so only as a result a basic idea has been given through the deployed link as to how the whole application would work.
-More features to follow
+### This Project has just started development recently and is still under development so only as a result a basic idea has been given through the deployed link as to how the whole application would work.
+More features to follow. ###